ALEZ-DEV/Anime-Kanri/README.md

 ## Download

-You can download the latest version in the [release](https://github.com/ALEZ-DEV/Anime-Kanri/releases)
+You can download the latest version in the [release](https://github.com/ALEZ-DEV/Anime-Kanri/releases) section

 ## Compile and Run the project

-Start by clone this project with
+Start by cloning this project with

 ```bash
 git clone https://github.com/ALEZ-DEV/Anime-Kanri.git